 Culinary Spice Kit:

-- Fennel, star anise, cinnamon, cloves, black pepper, Sichuan pepper or Chinese Five Spice to taste
+- Fennel, star anise, cinnamon, cloves, black pepper, Sichuan pepper (not recommended during pregnancy) or 1-2 tsp of a high quality blend of Chinese Five Spice

 - Optionally, add mushrooms.
 Fry for 5 minutes.